-The amendments to MFRS 116 clarify that spare parts, stand-by equipment and servicing equipment should be classified as property, plant and equipment when they meet the definition of property, plant and equipment in MFRS 116 and as inventory otherwise.
-The directors do not anticipate that the amendments to MFRS 116 will have a significant effect on the Group's and the Company's financial statements.
+The amendments to MFRS 116 stipulate the treatment of an asset at the date of revaluation under revaluation model.
+The directors do not anticipate that the amendments to MFRS 116 will have a significant effect on the Group's and on the Company's financial statements.